Shogun486/FaceDetector_AgePredictor/README.md

 For testing the application, the publicly available [IMDB-WIKI] dataset was used.
-All installation procedures to acquire this data is explicitly labeled in the Google Colab notebooks.
+All installation procedures to acquire this data is explicitly labeled in the Google Colab notebooks, along with all relevant implementations.

 The HAAR Cascade algorithm is used to detect faces, and a logistic regression classifier is used as the age-predictive model.
 SIFT is used to extract key